keiffer01/KP-Test/README.md

 # KP-Test

-A repository for the FIRST Robotics 5736 team to muck around on.
+Hey!
+This is a README!
+This repository is used for the KPHS Robotics team to test and play around with.
+Have fun!